ceool/pinpoint-docker/Readme.md

 ## How to install Pinpoint?

 You can easily bring up an entire Dockerized Pinpoint(latest release) environment by using [Docker Compose](https://docs.docker.com/compose/) with any of the provided `docker-compose.yml` files  as below.
-With `docker-compose.yml` under *Pinpoint-Docker* folder brings up all the environment attached with Pinpoint-QuickStart(sample app).
-To monitor your agent see [configuration part](#configurations) for further details.
+To monitor your agent see configuration part for further details.

 ```
 git clone https://github.com/naver/pinpoint-docker.git